Every time I’m having a chat with a school or university marketing and communications team, one of the challenges stands out: scarce resources.

 A school's content and posts by students can travel fast in social media channels - and with tools like Flockler, they are easy to gather and display on your website.
 But the same content you’ve already gathered can be displayed on other digital channels and tools without any additional work or costs.

 One of the most excellent examples is the slideshow by Wasatch High School featuring the latest posts by students and displayed on digital screens at school premises.
 It’s an initiative planned and self-organised by the high school students (with the permission of teachers) to grow the sense of community within classmates.
 Can you imagine a more powerful platform to spread your message?

 Texas A&M University

 Most schools and universities organise events and competitions outside of their regular teaching and research activities - and in the same way as any other organisation, social media is an integral part of event marketing for schools.
 But sometimes events won’t have much traditional content created for their websites to really grab attention.

 Texas A&M University New Ventures Competition is open to all Texas-based companies seeking to bring new or enhanced technology to the marketplace.
 The social media wall with the latest posts from the event’s social media channels is a key section of the homepage, and helps to showcase the momentum behind the competition.

 Is your organisation about to reach a milestone anytime soon?

-In 2020, the University of Turku in Finland celebrates its centenary.
-With hashtags #uniturku100 and #uniturku100challenge, a curated feed of social media posts is displayed on a landing page for the event.
+In 2020, the University of Turku in Finland celebrated its centenary.
+With hashtags #uniturku100 and #uniturku100challenge, a curated feed of social media posts was displayed on a landing page for the event.
 On behalf of Flockler team, congrats Turku University!